 Straps should play a huge role when buying a BJJ headgear as it determines how effective it’s going to stay on your head during hard training.
 There are different types of straps for different kinds of headgear so make sure you think about it when buying.

 When choosing a headgear for Jiu-jitsu you’ll often be confronted with different styles of ear guards.
 The most common styles are 2, 3, or 5 straps ear guard shells.
-People who train BJJ usually go for soft shell ear guards, but they offer the least protection of all.
+People who train BJJ usually go for soft-shell ear guards, but they offer the least protection of all.

 This plays a huge role even though it seems it’s not.
-If you have to wear your headgear for the full class you want to be able to hear your professor, your teammates without wishing to take your BJJ headgear off.
+If you have to wear your headgear for the full class you want to be able to hear your professor, and your teammates without wishing to take your BJJ headgear off.

 As always, price is a determining factor when buying anything so it is with the BJJ headgear.
 You’ll have to compensate for some stuff in order to have a lower price.
 It’s up to you to choose what works the best for you and we’ll try to help you as much as we can.